-We draw attention to the Summary of Significant Accounting Policies Note, which describes the basis of accounting.
+We draw attention to the summary of significant accounting policies note, which describes the basis of accounting.
 The financial statements are prepared on the cash basis of accounting, which is a basis of accounting other than accounting principles generally accepted in the United States of America.
-Our opinion is not modified with respect to this matter.
+Our opinions are not modified with respect to this matter.